-BRP suggests that after 300 km or the first 10 hours or of operation, whichever comes first, your vehicle be inspected by an authorized Can-Am dealer.
+BRP suggests that after the first 10 hours or 300 km (200 mi) of operation, whichever comes first, your vehicle be inspected by an authorized Can-Am dealer.
 The break-in inspection is very important and must not be neglected.